Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 Soon we were able to descend and put our worries behind like those dark clouds high above.
 Slowly but surely, North Eleuthera came into the view on both Google Map and the window near us.

-Another popular choice for tourists who make it this far, is to visit Harbour Island on the Eastern side of North Eleuthera, instead.
+Another popular choice for tourists who make it this far, is to visit Harbour Island on the Eastern side of North Eleuthera instead.
 Dunmore Town is more upscale and more developed than Spanish Wells, plus it is famous for the beautiful Pink Sands beach (Spoiler: it might not be as pink as in those photos you see online).

 8:00 AM

 The airport in North Eleuthera is as simple and minimal as an airport could get …and we are sort of loving it.
-Feels like we are in a faraway countryside where life is meant to be lived and not tangled in a world of the orange man’s politics.
+Feels like we are in a faraway countryside where life is meant to be lived and not tangled in a world of the orange Mussolini’s politics.

 First there is of course a fenced airstrip for flight takeoff and landing.
-Then the customs and immigration, as well as the check-in terminals, are all inside a one-level building with divided booths for each of the airlines and services.
+Then the customs and immigration, as well as the check-in terminals, are all inside a one-level building with divided booths for each of the airlines and their services.

 images from Google: North Eleuthera Airport